- 1 Activity Tours in the Old Town

 Due to the sheer volume of activities and tours on offer, we’ve dedicated a separate article to cover Hoi An’s rich handicraft heritage.
 Hoi An has classes in a multitude of crafts involving leather, bamboo, wood carving, sedge mat making, masks, lanterns, and silk.
 Apart from gaining new skills at these workshops, you get to take home your personal, very unique souvenir and fond memories from working alongside your Vietnamese hosts.
 Hidden has written about these workshops in detail in several articles: Silk Village Tour, Crafts Workshops, and Lantern Making.

 In this guide, the Hidden team has reviewed and tested the best activities and tours in Hoi An.
 We’ve done the legwork (and occasional paddle) for you and put together a concise list with all the details on the best day activities and tours Hoi An has on offer.
 We’ve gathered the stack of information, sorted it, and here it is: your guide to the best day activities and tours in Hoi An.

 Activity Tours in the Old Town

-Apart from wandering the city and getting lost in the little alleys yourself, there are many other ways to explore the Old Town, either being driven around on a traditional cyclo or enjoying the scenery from the water.
-Both tours let you experience this World Heritage town in very unique ways.
+Apart from wandering the city and getting lost in the little alleys yourself, there are many other ways to explore the Old Town.
+Activities and tours here include either being driven around on a traditional cyclo or enjoying the scenery of Hoi An from the water.
+Both let you experience this World Heritage town in very unique ways.

 Cyclo Rides in the Old Town